iCliniq Logo

 • Working in buildings with a rodent infestation.

-Viral hemorrhagic fevers are seen in most parts of the world.
-However, its incidence is significantly less in the United States.
+Viral hemorrhagic fevers occur worldwide, but their incidence is significantly less in the United States.
 Africa, Asia, and South America are the most common areas where viral hemorrhagic fevers occur.
-But with traveling becoming so common, the spread of this virus has also become prevalent in many areas.
+However, with traveling becoming so common, the spread of this virus has also become prevalent in many areas.

 Early Signs: